AlexHappyCode/node-coding-question/README.md

 `npx sequelize db:migrate`

-to delete the database:
+to remove all the tables in the database:

-`npx sequelize db:migrate:undo`
+`npx sequelize db:migrate:undo:all`

 ![loggingIn](./readmeImages/databaseReq1.jpg)